Skip to main content

 Target Audience: Developers and AI agents (GitHub Copilot, Cursor, general AI assistants)

-Comprehensive guide for performance optimization in the Encore Health OS Platform, covering debugging workflows, bundle optimization, query optimization, image optimization, lazy loading, caching, and performance targets.
+Comprehensive guide for performance optimization in the Encore OS Platform, covering debugging workflows, bundle optimization, query optimization, image optimization, lazy loading, caching, and performance targets.

 AI Agent Context